jgbotello/Web-Science/HW3-Web Archiving/HW3-archive.md

 # Homework 3 - Web Archiving, part 1

+The purpose of this assignment is to introduce the concept of web archiving and mementos by obtaining TimeMaps through the installation and use of Memgator.

 ## Downloading Memgator

+To start, I tested the installation of Memgator in my computer using the specific command showed below.

-Test out my installation of memgator ./memgator-darwin-amd64 -a https://raw.githubusercontent.com/odu-cs432-websci/public/main/archives.json -F 2 -f JSON https://www.cs.odu.edu/~mweigle/ > mweigle-tm.jsonon
+**Test out my installation of memgator** ./memgator-darwin-amd64 -a https://raw.githubusercontent.com/odu-cs432-websci/public/main/archives.json -F 2 -f JSON https://www.cs.odu.edu/~mweigle/ > mweigle-tm.jsonon

+The result showed a timemap for the website of Dr. Weigle.

 **What do the -F 2 and -f JSON options do?**

--F 2:
+According to the documentation provided by the creators of Memgator in their Github F an f have the following funtionalities:

+-F 2: Sets the failure tolerance limit for each archive.
+This determines how many failures are acceptable before stopping the process.
+In this case two.

 -f JSON: This option specifies the output format of the aggregated TimeMap.
-By setting -f JSON, you instruct memgator to output the TimeMap in JSON format, which is a widely used data format that is easy to parse and understand.
+By setting -f JSON, we instruct Memgator to output the TimeMap in JSON format.

 ## Q1.
 Get TimeMaps for Each URI.

-Obtain the [TimeMaps](http://www.mementoweb.org/guide/quick-intro/) for each of the unique URIs you collected in HW1 using the [MemGator Memento Aggregator](https://github.com/oduwsdl/MemGator).
+In this part of the process, I obtained the [TimeMaps](http://www.mementoweb.org/guide/quick-intro/) for each of the unique URIs I collected in HW1 using the [MemGator Memento Aggregator](https://github.com/oduwsdl/MemGator). para esta tarea se realizo un script de python que luego fue ejecutado desde la linea de comando (See image of the script below).

-*Do **not** use memgator.cs.odu.edu this assignment.
-You must download and install a local version of MemGator.*

-There are two options for running MemGator locally:
-* Install a stand-alone version of MemGator on your own machine, see <https://github.com/oduwsdl/MemGator/releases>
-  * This was described in [EC-memgator](https://github.com/odu-cs432-websci/public-spr24/blob/main/getting-started/EC-memgator.md)
-* Install [Docker Desktop](https://www.docker.com/products/docker-desktop) and run MemGator as a Docker Container, see notes at <https://github.com/oduwsdl/MemGator/blob/master/README.md>

-Here's an example:

-`./memgator-darwin-amd64 -c "ODU CS432/532 YOUR_EMAIL_ADDRESS" -a https://raw.githubusercontent.com/odu-cs432-websci/public/main/archives.json -F 2 -f JSON https://www.cs.odu.edu/~mweigle/ > mweigle-tm.json`

 Notes:
 * As described in [EC-memgator](https://github.com/odu-cs432-websci/public-spr24/blob/main/getting-started/EC-memgator.md), you **must** include the `-c` and `-a` options to specify your contact information and to use the alternate `archives.json` file.